tinovyatkin/FullStackEngineerChallenge/README.md

 `make`

-it will build the container with MongoDB and some mock data as well as mapped folders with full hot-reload support.
-Then open `http://localhost:9999` in a browser.
+it will build the container with MongoDB and some mock data and test user accounts as well as mapped folders with full hot-reload support.
+Then open [http://localhost:9999](http://localhost:9999) in a browser once docker build finished.

 To cleanup: